The photography industry is full of excitement.

 That being said, you may have taken photographs in several studios throughout your career without incident.
 And if this is your first time shooting in that type of setting, you should be aware of the possibility of dealing with property damage if you’re not careful.

 What would you do if faulty wiring from your lighting equipment caused a small fire in the studio?
 Could you pay for the damage on your own?
+Many business owners aren’t able to handle the unexpected expense and it can cause a huge financial headache.
+Instead of investing money back into your business, you are covering losses and ruining your bottom line.

 On your best insurance for photographers search, you should look for rented property coverage that can respond to property damage.
 Our limit is $300,000 and may respond to a covered claim, such as damage by fire to the rented premises.